 Check your college or university website to see if they have a rental program.
 Many schools do now.
 In such programs, you can rent appliances like microwaves or minifridges at a fraction of the cost of buying them new, and you don’t have to move them out at the end of the year.

-11. Check Craigslist
+11. Check Craigslist and eBay

 Start checking Craigslist for the city where you plan to attend school or a nearby area that has a university.
 Students who graduate from school in April or May often sell — or even give away — furniture and electronics like couches, futons, and TVs because they don’t want to ship or move them back home.